twyr/the-server/docs/adr/0001-storage-service-decision.md

-There is no real reason why only one option out of the four needs to be picked - the distributed nature of the Git version control system allows for the artifacts to be stored in multiple places at the same time.

-This reduces the risk of access being denied due to issues with the storage solution.
+There is no real reason why only one option out of the four needs to be picked - the distributed nature of the Git version control system allows for the artifacts to be stored in multiple places at the same time, mitigating the risk of artifacts being inaccessible due to issues with the storage solution.

 The consensus is that all artifacts of "The Server" will be stored in two places: